jbweinstock/dino_popgen/README.md

    * trimlog_ext.ipynb
      - ...
    * BayeScan_outliers.ipynb
-     -_R code to pull outliers from BayeScan output_
+     - _R code to pull outliers from BayeScan output_
    * PCAdapt_outliers.ipynb
-     -_R code to find outliers in .vcf file using PCAdapt AND compare BayeScan to PCAdapt_
+     - _R code to find outliers in .vcf file using PCAdapt AND compare BayeScan to PCAdapt_
    * figure-2_JBW.Rmd
      - _R code for (re-)creation of figure 2_
    * figure-5_CLR.Rmd